Every week, we bring you hints, tips, and practical ideas to help you market your business more successfully.

 We hired Michael for the role and nearly two years on he’s an integral member of our content team.

-#3: Abi Robinson, marketing executive
+#3: Abi Robinson, Head of Social Media

 At the end of 2021, we decided that we needed someone to drive our own marketing forward.
 As usual, we had a large number of applicants and started the process of screening them.